 It all goes back to the old parent-child hangup: communication.

 Young adults — When you leave your parents’ home, you need to clearly communicate what you want to be saved and what can be donated or discarded (PRO TIP – Do it yourself.
 You’re an adult now).

 Parents — Talk to your children and understand what they want to be saved.
 Let them know, in turn, how long you are willing to hold onto your child’s possessions.
 Be firm (your house is not a free self storage unit for your grown kids) but be fair (understand they’re moving gingerly into adulthood).

-Discuss options like a storage rental.
+Discuss options like a renting a storage unit.
 Young adults are often pinched for cash and have limited options regarding housing (in fact, there’s a strong chance that adult children are living with their parents).

 If there is no space in the new place — or mom and dad’s house — a storage unit is a reasonable and affordable way to declutter a childhood bedroom without keeping EVERYTHING or tossing ALL OF IT.